 While common, anemia is not often as thoroughly evaluated as other medical complications because of a multitude of different classification systems and often overlapping categories that can be confusing.
 Physicians should always keep the clinical picture and patient history first and foremost when pursuing an evaluation for anemia.
 Anemia is often diagnosed on routine laboratory evaluation at entry into care, and because the vast majority of women with anemia during pregnancy are iron deficient, iron supplementation is prescribed without pursuing a more thorough evaluation.
 In this chapter, the evaluation and management of the most common causes of anemia during pregnancy will be reviewed, with a focus on a systematic approach to achieving a diagnosis efficiently in order to begin therapy expeditiously.

 A 22-year-old G1P0 woman at 14 weeks gestational age presents to your clinic for prenatal care.
 She is excited about her pregnancy but appears anxious.
-Upon questioning, she ...
+Upon ...